ibressler/ibressler.github.io/content/privacy.en.md

 - Communication partners
 - Users
-- Participants

 ### Purposes of processing

+- Contact requests and communication
 - Provision of contractual services and customer service
-- Contact requests and communication
+- Security measures
 - Reach measurement
-- Conversion measurement
 - Management and response to requests
 - Server monitoring and error detection
 - Feedback